horaceg/blog/content/posts/bayes.md

 So we won, right ?
 We have the function !

 Well, not yet.
-We still have to find the typical set, and sample from this distribution inside this set.
+We still have to sample from this distribution inside the typical set.

 #### The typical set